RubenSibon/udacity-p3-classic-arcade-game/README.md

 # Vlogger (Classic Arcade Game Clone)

-In the never-ending hunt for more views and fame an ambitious vlogger tries the most daring thing yet: while holding a camcorder cross a busy road and jump into a river.
+In the never-ending hunt for more views and fame an ambitious vlogger tries the most daring thing yet: cross a busy road and jump into a river while vlogging about it.
 Live!
 How can it possibly end well?

 Test your reflexes and nerves in this HTML 5 Canvas game reboot of the classic arcade game [Frogger](https://en.wikipedia.org/wiki/Frogger), originally developed by [Konami](https://en.wikipedia.org/wiki/Konami) and distributed by [Sega](https://en.wikipedia.org/wiki/Sega) in 1981.